-Your commitment to New Zealand — permanent residence
+Showing your committment to New Zealand for permanent residence

-When you apply for permanent residence, you must show us you are committed to living in New Zealand permanently.
-Find out what evidence to provide.
+When you apply for permanent residence, you must show us that you are committed to living in New Zealand permanently.

 1. You have spent enough time in New Zealand